Amanda Stanton Shows Off Her Figure In A Stunning Bathing Suit Photo

 “You are a real life Barbie!
 So gorgeous,” one more fan remarked.

-Stanton is known for her appearance on Ben Higgins season of The Bachelor as well as well as her role on the third and fourth seasons of Bachelor in Paradise.
+Stanton is known for her appearance on Ben Higgins’ season of The Bachelor, as well as well as her role on the third and fourth seasons of Bachelor in Paradise.
 While she has a significant number of fans, she is no stranger to hate online.

 She most recently came under fire for bringing her two young daughters to a protest against racial injustice, as The Inquisitr previously reported.